 While you don’t have to go full-time vegan or even vegetarian, it’s worth considering cutting down meat consumption.
 Generally, eating a more plant-based diet and cutting meat (especially red meat) intake can be cheaper, more environmentally friendly and healthier.

 8. Only fill the kettle with what you need

-When making a cuppa, make sure you only fill up with what you need to save on electricity.
+When making a cuppa, make sure you only fill up what you need to save on electricity.
 Alternatively, you can get an energy-saving kettle that comes with a low minimum fill line, and switches off after boiling.
-Descaling your kettle regularly can also help; the more limescale your device has, the more energy it consumes boiling water.
+Descaling your kettle regularly can also help; the more limescale your device has, the more energy it consumes when boiling water.